Korea, Republic of

 Trade in services is covered in a general chapter (Chapter III, Articles 3.1 to 3.20) and in Annexes on specific commitments (Annex VII), most-favoured-nation (MFN) exemptions (Annex VIII), mutual recognition (Annex IX), telecommunication services (Annex X), and co-production of a broadcasting programmes (Annex XI).
 The Agreement covers all four modes of delivery (supply) of a service, as defined under GATS, and addresses all services sectors.

 As in the GATS, the positive lists of specific commitments of each Party are an integral part of the Agreement.
-These lists will be reviewed every two years (the first revision will take place three years after the entry into force of the Agreement), with a view to providing for a reduction or elimination of substantially all remaining discrimination between the Parties for trade in services covered by the present Section on services.
+These lists will be reviewed every two years, with the objective of further liberalisation of trade in services between the Parties.

 The Chapter on competition (Article 5.1) deals mainly with the co-operation, notification, consultation and exchange of non-confidential information between the Parties.
 In particular, consultations are provided for when important interests of Korea or an EFTA Member State may be adversely affected.